Introduction

 Will I need crampons?

 TMB Tips 12: In general, you won’t need it.
-Mid-June, some parts of the trail might still be covered in snow but those would be mostly variants of the TMB that can be more technical.
-A friend of us hiked at this time and the Col des Fours variant was fine to use as long as you are careful.
+In mid-June, some parts of the trail might still be covered in snow, but these would mostly be variants of the TMB that can be more technical.
+A friend of ours hiked at this time, and the Col des Fours variant was fine to use as long as you are careful.

 But if you feel better with Crampons, you could bring them; they are not especially heavy gear.